alexj/gridminders/README.md

 **Limitations**
 - Manual sorting order is not synced to the Reminders app due to EventKit API limitations.
 - Quadrant assignment is based solely on tags (`#important`, `#urgent`).
-- Section grouping is based on the `#section-Name` tag.
+- Section grouping is based on explicit parent-child tags in Notes: `#p-<section>` for parents and `#i-<section>` for children.
+Orphaned children are visually flagged and can be resolved in-app.